-The Risk Policy for the Real Estate Business establishes the framework for the monitoring and management of risks affecting the business carried out by Iberdrola Inmobiliaria, S.A.U. in order to mitigate and reduce the risks associated with the fulfilment of its objectives within the general guidelines set out in the General Risk Control and Management Policy.
+The Risk Policy for the Real Estate Business establishes the framework for the monitoring and management of risks affecting the business carried out by "Iberdrola Inmobiliaria, S.A."
+(Sociedad Unipersonal) in order to mitigate and reduce the risks associated with the fulfilment of its objectives within the general guidelines set out in the General Risk Control and Management Policy.

-Particularly contemplated are the risks associated with activities of land management, real estate development and the lease of assets of Iberdrola Inmobiliaria, S.A.U in Spain and other countries.
+Particularly contemplated are the risks associated with activities of land management, real estate development and the lease of assets of "Iberdrola Inmobiliaria, S.A."
+(Sociedad Unipersonal) in Spain and in other countries and territories.

-Governance & Sustainability System Chapter V - Part 3 Corporate Governance
+Governance & Sustainability System Chapter V - Part 3

+Corporate Governance